Shurlow/functions-lesson/README.md

 A **function** is a block of code that can be used and reused.
-It wraps a sequence of commands, rules, or calculations and gives you a method for performing the swquence.
+It wraps a sequence of commands, rules, or calculations and gives it a name.
 It's kind like an Easy Bake Oven!

 ![easy bake oven](http://www.gannett-cdn.com/-mm-/831250b3be5476246a6f08c61a986ad46d977194/c=0-39-1421-903&r=x329&c=580x326/local/-/media/USATODAY/popcandy/2013/10/02/1380730235000-eb-81.JPG "Easy Bake Oven!")

 You put the uncooked cake batter into the oven and a delicously baked cake exits minutes later.
 The oven doesnt care how you made the cake batter, it just knows ONE thing, how to bake.

+####Question:

 Why might this concept be helpful when writing programs or applications?
 What advantages does grouping code in functions give us?